ZMedia Purwodadi

 • Monitor and adjust based on age and lesson type

-Structured screen use supports engagement without sacrificing well-being.
+Structured screen use supports engagement without renouncing well-being.

 3. Promote Mindful Technology Use